Väliväylä canoeing route

-Väliväylä is known as an old log floating route connecting Lake Saimaa and Kymijoki River.
-Route is characterized by narrow lakes and rivers following each other and displaying a variety of beautiful views on the way.
-It is the southernmost watercourse of Finnish Lakeland with a colorful history of log floating and Finnish industrialization.
+Väliväylä is known as an old log floating route connecting Lake Saimaa and the Kymijoki River.
+The route is characterized by narrow lakes and rivers following each other and displaying a variety of beautiful views on the way.
+It is the southernmost watercourse of the Finnish Lakeland with a colorful history of log floating and Finnish industrialization.
 Here you can experience one of the cleanest watercourses in Southern Finland with several rest spots and services along the route.

 Good to know

-At Kannuskoski there is a Tolpankangas Nature trail close to the route.
-The trail introduces the effects of the Ice Age in this area.
+Nature trail, close to the route in Kannuskoski, introduces the effects of the Ice Age in this area.

-The beginning of the route is mainly on lakes with two places where one has to carry a canoe over a short distance between lakes.
-Thus the beginning is easy as long as you consider the wind conditions in the open water areas.
-From Kannuskoski to Kuusaanlampi there are several easy rapids and four places where one has to carry a canoe over a dam.
-The rapids are quite stony requiring a durable equipment during low water levels.
+The beginning of the route is mainly on lake, with two places where one has to carry their canoe over a short distance between lakes.
+Thus, the beginning is easy as long as you consider the wind conditions in the open water areas.
+From Kannuskoski to Kuusaanlampi there are several easy rapids and four places where one has to carry the canoe over a dam.
+The rapids are quite stony requiring durable equipment when the water level is low

 about 4-8 days